Vasipallie/OneStore/readme.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [APGL License](LICENSE).

 ---